matthew-hollick/openfire-restapi/docs/security.md

 }
 ```

-Note that the timestamp is in seconds since epoch, not milliseconds.
+Note that all timestamps are in seconds since epoch.